fuankarion/Vision17/Lab1-Linux/readme.md

 ## Exercise: Image database

 1. The following command lets us connect to a remote machine identified by SERVER (either a name that can be resolved by the DNS, or an ip address), as the user VISION.
-The second command allows us to copy files between systems.
+The second command allows us to copy files between systems (you will get the actual login information in class).

    ```bash